-Normal Digestive System
+The Normal Digestive System

-The creation of a colostomy does not significantly change the function of the digestive system.
+In the creation of a urostomy a piece of intestine is used to replace the bladder when the bladder is removed.
+This does not significantly change the function of the digestive system.
 It may be helpful to review the anatomy and function of the normal digestive system.